tchwork/debug-bundle/src/Symfony/Component/VarDumper/Resources/doc/json-spec.md

 * the output of `serialize` is intended to be read by `unserialize`, native to PHP and virtually unreadable to a human being
-* `json_encode` generates interoperable output, possibly human readable, although encoded characters bother reading
+* `json_encode` generates interoperable output, possibly human readable, although encoded characters make reading difficult

 In terms of speed and memory usage, all these functions are equivalent.